 In this lab, students will use absolute pressure sensors to investigate how changes in the volume of a confined gas with constant temperature affects pressure.

-In this lab, students will use temperature and absolute pressure sensors to measure changes in temperature and pressure during an oxidation reaction.
+In this lab, students will use fast response temperature sensors and absolute pressure sensors to measure changes in the temperature of an endothermic reaction and the temperature and pressure changes of an exothermic reaction.

 |Wireless Pressure Sensor Reference Guide||English||439.26 KB|